Mao-Kexiang/RL_smoothen/dairy.md

 The dataset distribution is:
 ![fig15](images/fig14_data_distribution_prob.png)

+And the PPO failed to RL the distribution in 500 iters.

 # 2026.4.28
 The RealNVP somehow is too limited by its mathematical structure.
 If we use Neural Spline Flows, where rational-quadratic functions are used to realize the layer transform (https://arxiv.org/abs/1906.04032).
 This sturcture can usually fits many peaks functions.
 I set $B=5,K=8$.